Epoxy Floor Problems

 Epoxy is one of the best floor finishes for commercial and industrial applications available today.
 Because epoxy is so durable as well highly attractive, epoxy floor finishes are in high demand.
 Epoxy is also affordable considering the long-term performance it offers.
 But epoxy floor problems do happen, especially when improperly applied.

 Epoxy finishes usually appear on concrete floors where high traffic volume, clean conditions and excellent appearance are necessary.
-Many facilities that benefit from epoxy floors include automobile showrooms, pharmaceutical manufacturers, laboratories, food and beverage processors, aeronautic maintenance and even general purpose warehouses.
 The cost per coverage return on epoxy makes it the ideal floor choice for low maintenance and easy cleaning.

 Many people make the mistake of thinking epoxy is just a type of paint.
 It’s not.
 While epoxy is a coating that goes over an existing flooring subsurface, it’s actually a blend of components that chemically react to produce a unique product with strength and durability properties that are nearly impossible to match.